wp-plugins/jonradio-private-site/readme.txt

 A Capability of manage_options is required to access the plugin's settings from the Settings submenu.
 A Capability of manage_users is required to access the plugin's settings from the Users submenu.

 == Changelog ==

+= 2.11.2 =
+* Provide a Setting to disable User with No Role behaviour introduced in 2.11

 = 2.11.1 =
 * Remove forced logout when User with No Role attempts to access a Site (Network/Multisite install), to fix repeated messages when wp_logout is hooked by other plugins